 The Navy's Reserve Officer Training Corps put together a workout that includes both sit-ups (which they refer to as curl-ups) and push-ups, with a different protocol for each.
 For both exercises, you should rest for 2 minutes between sets in every workout.

 For sit-ups, they recommend doing two sets for the first four weeks.
-During each
+During each set you perform as many repetitions as possible, and stop once you start to feel fatigue in your abs.

 The push-up recommendations are similar.
 For the first four weeks, you do three sets of push-ups, stopping at the first sign of arm or shoulder fatigue.